2021 Country Reports on Human Rights Practices: China (Includes Hong Kong, Macau, and Tibet) - Hong Kong

 d.
 Discrimination with Respect to Employment and Occupation

 The law and regulations prohibit employment discrimination based on race or ethnicity, disability, family status (marital status or pregnancy), or sex.
 The law stipulates employers must prove that proficiency in a particular language is a justifiable job requirement if they reject a candidate on those grounds.
-Regulations do not prohibit employment discrimination on the grounds of color, religion, political opinion, national origin or citizenship, sexual orientation or gender identity, HIV or other communicable disease status, or social status.
+Regulations do not prohibit employment discrimination on the grounds of age, color, religion, political opinion, national origin or citizenship, sexual orientation or gender identity, HIV or other communicable disease status, or social status.
+The law authorizes the Equal Opportunities Commission to work towards the elimination of discrimination and harassment as well as to promote equal opportunity for men and women.

 The government generally enforced these laws and regulations.
-In cases in which employment discrimination occurred, the SAR’s courts had broad powers to levy penalties on those violating these laws and regulations.
+In cases in which employment discrimination occurred, SAR courts had broad powers to levy penalties on those violating these laws and regulations.
+Although the government generally enforced these laws, women reportedly faced some discrimination in employment, salary, welfare, inheritance, and promotion.

 e.
 Acceptable Conditions of Work

 The Occupational Safety and Health Branch of the Labor Department is responsible for safety and health promotion, identification of unsafe conditions, enforcement of safety management legislation, and policy formulation and implementation.
 Inspectors have the authority to make unannounced inspections and initiate investigations and prosecutions.
-For the first six months of the year, the Labor Department reported 3,278 cases of occupational accidents, including nine fatalities, with 1,102 accidents in the construction sector and 1,508 in the food and beverage services sector.
-The department reported 12,502 cases of occupational injuries, including 113 deaths.
+For the first half of the year, the Labor Department reported 14,368 cases of occupational accidents.